Replicability in Reinforcement Learning: Introduction

 \textbf{Replicability.} Pioneered by \citet{impagliazzo2022reproducibility}, there has been a growing interest from the learning theory community in studying replicability as an algorithmic property. \citet{esfandiari2023replicableb, esfandiari2023replicable} studied replicable algorithms in the context of multi-armed bandits and clustering.
 Recently, \citet{bun2023stability} established equivalences between replicability and other notions of algorithmic stability such as differential privacy when the domain of the learning problem is finite and provided some computational and statistical hardness results to obtain these equivalences, under cryptographic assumptions.
 Subsequently, \citet{kalavasis2023statistical} proposed a relaxation of the replicability definition of \citet{impagliazzo2022reproducibility}, showed its statistical equivalence to the notion of replicability for countable domains\footnote{We remark that this equivalence for finite domains can also be obtained, implicitly, from the results of \citet{bun2023stability}.} and extended some of the equivalences from \citet{bun2023stability} to countable domains. \citet{chase2023replicability, dixon2023list} proposed a notion of \emph{list-replicability}, where the output of the learner is not necessarily identical across two executions but is limited to a small list of choices.

+The closest related work to ours is the concurrent and independent work of \citet{eaton2023replicable}.
+They also study a formal notion of replicability in RL which is inspired by the work of \citet{impagliazzo2022reproducibility} and coincides with one of the replicability definitions we are studying (cf. \Cref{def:replicability}).
+Their work focuses both on the generative model and the episodic exploration settings.
+They derive upper bounds on the sample complexity in both settings and validate their results experimentally.
+On the other hand, our work focuses solely on the setting with the generative model.
+We obtain similar sample complexity upper bounds for replicable RL algorithms under \Cref{def:replicability} and then we show a lower bound for the class of locally random algorithms.
+Subsequently, we consider two relaxed notions of replicability which yield improved sample complexities.

 \textbf{Reproducibility in RL.} Reproducing, interpreting, and evaluating empirical results in RL can be challenging since there are many sources of randomness in standard benchmark environments. \citet{khetarpal2018re} proposed a framework for evaluating RL to improve reproducibility.
 Another barrier to reproducibility is the unavailability of code and training details within technical reports.
 Indeed, \citet{henderson2018deep} observed that both intrinsic (e.g. random seeds, environments) and extrinsic (e.g. hyperparameters, codebases) factors can contribute to difficulties in reproducibility. \citet{tian2019elf} provided an open-source implementation of AlphaZero \citep{silver2017mastering}, a popular RL-based Go engine.
-We are not aware of any theoretical works that formally study reproducibility in RL.

 \textbf{RL with a Generative Model.} The study of RL with a generative model was initiated by \citet{kearns1998finite} who provided algorithms with suboptimal sample complexity in the discount factor $\gamma$.
 A long line of work (see, e.g. \citet{gheshlaghi2013minimax, wang2017randomized, sidford2018near, sidford2018variance, feng2019does, agarwal2020model,li2020breaking} and references therein) has led to (non-replicable) algorithms with minimax optimal sample complexity.
 Another relevant line of work that culminated with the results of \citet{even2002pac, mannor2004sample} studied the sample complexity of finding an $\varepsilon$-optimal arm in the multi-armed bandit setting with access to a generative model.